In this issue

 The new year has started at pace, and January saw OUTA’s work give rise to South Africa’s largest public participation in law-making, when over 117,000 submissions were made to Government on the Aarto amendment gazette by 6 January 2016.
 Then on the 26th January, we presented OUTA’s overview to the Parliamentary Portfolio Committee on Transport, by providing our insight and opinions on why the e-toll scheme has failed, and why the fuel levy needs to be taken seriously as an alternative mechanism to pay for the GFIP.
 In addition, we cautioned the committee on the forthcoming plans by Government to enforce e-tolls through the license renewal process.

 Despite the fact that a couple of the MP’s present chose not to grasp the messages and issues we tabled, we can rest assured that our case has now been tabled before the Parliamentary committee.
-The fact that a few members felt it necessary to castigate our points tabled, they cannot ignore the facts and reasons of the scheme’s failure, which was provided in no uncertain terms in our presentation.
+The fact that a few supporters felt it necessary to castigate our points tabled, they cannot ignore the facts and reasons of the scheme’s failure, which was provided in no uncertain terms in our presentation.

 In February, OUTA’s role as a growing civil intervention organization will be explained at a media conference, at which we intend to provide more detail about why, what and how our expanded role will evolve.
 Our new web platform will be unveiled, along with an insight as to our strategic intent and a look at some of the additional causes we will be tackling.

-Let me assure all that the e-Toll issue remains at the forefront of our focus and attention, along with the E-Toll Defence Umbrella and our commitment to fight for the rights of our members.
+Let me assure all that the e-Toll issue remains at the forefront of our focus and attention, along with the E-Toll Defence Umbrella and our commitment to fight for the rights of our supporters.

 OUTA’s growing team, capacity and robust systems, will enable our new work.
 But it is a journey, as opposed to an over-night transition, and one which we trust you will remain part of and continue to support us, as we strengthen our resolve and tackle some of the serious matters that need to be challenged in South Africa today.